ankane/shorts/archive/sensitive-data-rails.md

 - **High:** Street address, phone number, date of birth, location data
 - **Very High:** Credit card number, Social Security number, passport number, driver’s license number, background check, medical record

 If you don’t have strong safeguards for all of this data today, start with the highest sensitivity and work down.
+You can use [pdscan](https://github.com/ankane/pdscan) to scan your data stores for some of this information.

 ## Transmitting Data